arthurphung01/Projects/README.md

 # Projects
-Projects that I have worked on
+Hello my name is Arthur Phung and this repository includes previous projects that I have worked on either by myself or with a group.